 Well, there was a failure of states to integrate public schools in America.

 I was part of the second class to integrate Berkeley, California public schools almost two decades after Brown v.
+Board of Education.

 Because your city council made that decision.

-It was a very good thing.
+It was a very important thing.

 So that's where the federal government must step in.

-That's why we have the voting rights act and the civil rights act.
+That's why we have the Voting Rights Act and the Civil Rights Act.

 That's why we need to pass the Equality Act.

-That's why we need to pass the ERA, because there are moments in history where states fail to preserve the civil rights of all people.
+Because there are moments in history where states fail to preserve the civil rights of all people.

 I want you to realize what you just heard.